gvwilson/thirdbit/src/fiction/bear/index.md

 "No?
 Well then tell me, sergeant, please, what *can* I do?"
 He waved at the crowd.
-"Can I make sure that all of Loghan's citizens are treated equally, human or not?
+"Can I make sure that all Loghan-o citizens are treated equally, human or not?
 Can I do that?"

 Whatever answer the sergeant might have given